-Merk Funds provides an institutional share class for the Merk Hard Currency Fund (MHCIX), the Merk Asian Currency Fund (MASIX), the Merk Absolute Return Currency Fund (MAAIX), and the Merk Currency Enhanced U.S. Equity Fund (MUSIX).
+Merk Funds provides an institutional share class for the Merk Hard Currency Fund (MHCIX) and the Merk Absolute Return Currency Fund (MAAIX)hh.
 The institutional shares eliminate the 12b-1 fee and have a minimum investment of $250,000, which may be aggregated across multiple client accounts for advisers.

 Minimum Initial Investment